-Here are some times when I incorporated home language into ESL teaching (students were living in the U.S.).
+Occasions when I incorporated home language into ESL teaching:

 - I was teaching elementary school children and used English solely in class.
 My educational assistant spoke Thai, Lao, and English.
 I often asked her to use Lao if the Laotian kindergarten and 1st grade students were feeling stressed or upset about being immersed in such a new and frightening environment (new to an English speaking environment, surrounded by linguistically and culturally different children).